 Drugs & alcohol

-All workers have are obligated to take reasonable care of their health and safety and ensure they don’t adversely affect that of others.
-This means they must be fit and well enough to do their job, not be under the influence of alcohol or drugs, or use alcohol or illegal drugs while at work.
+All workers are obligated to take reasonable care of their health and safety and to ensure they don’t adversely affect the safety of others.

 It is your responsibility to be fit for work and to meet performance standards.
 You must not: